Google accidentally reveals Pixel 5a camera details: Report

-San Francisco, April 25 (IANS) Google has recently confirmed the existence of its upcoming smartphone Pixel 5a, which might be launched on June 11.
+San Francisco: Google has recently confirmed the existence of its upcoming smartphone Pixel 5a, which might be launched on June 11.

 In a recent blog post related to camera features and the capabilities of the HDR+ algorithm, the company linked a Google Photos gallery full of camera samples taken with already existing Pixel phones.